8 Quick And Easy Guitar Strumming Patterns Beginners Need To Know

 For the final pattern, let’s combine the previous two patterns and play one-quarter note followed by two eighth notes.
 The pattern looks like this.

 Try strumming the pattern slowly in 3\4 time.
-Use the following chord progression: G, C, G, D. Now you have 8 simple strumming patterns that every beginner player can get started with.
+Use the following chord progression: G, C, G, D. Now you have 8 simple strumming patterns that every beginner player can start with.
 When you look at songs closely, you will find many of these patterns used very often.
-Take this lesson a step further and learn 12 beginner guitar chords to use with these strumming patterns.
+Take this lesson further and learn 12 beginner guitar chords with these strumming patterns.